 Malawi Birding Tours

 Located in south-eastern Africa, this small landlocked country is bordered by Mozambique, Zambia, and Tanzania.
 The large Lake Malawi takes up much of the country’s eastern border and is one of the southern-most points in the Great Rift Valley.
 Malawi has been greatly overlooked by bird watchers, primarily as the country has only one true endemic bird, Yellow-throated Apalis.
-In spite of having just this one endemic, Malawi is truly a birding paradise, host to a number of rare and localized species restricted to this south-eastern part of Africa that are nearly impossible to find outside of Malawi, and a high diversity of bird species, easily shown by the sheer number of species that can be seen in even the shortest of trips.
+In spite of having just this one endemic, Malawi is truly a birding paradise.
+Our Malawi birding tours target a number of rare and localized species restricted to this south-eastern part of Africa that are nearly impossible to find outside of Malawi, and these bird watching trips usually record a high diversity of bird species, in even the shortest of times.

 Read More About Malawi